Åland Social Democrats

-The Åland Social Democrats (Ålands Socialdemokrater) is a social-democratic political party on the Åland Islands.
-In the 2023 parliamentary election, the party won 12.82% of the popular vote and 4 out of 30 seats, a gain of one.
+The Åland Social Democrats (Ålands Socialdemokrater) are a social-democratic party in Åland.
+In the 2023 election, they won 12.82% of the vote and 4 seats, a gain of one.

+The party was founded in 1971.
+Labour movement activity on the islands dates back to 1906, when the first workers’ associations were formed.

-The current organisation was founded in 1971, although, there have been worker's associations on Åland since 1906.
-After the independence of Finland, the Åland Social Democrats were closer to the Swedish Social Democratic Party than the Social Democratic Party of Finland.
-After the Second World War, the social democrats fought the supporters of the far-left Finnish People's Democratic League for political dominance, which briefly became the largest political movement on the islands.
+After Finland's independence 1917, the labour movement aligned more with the Swedish Social Democratic Party than with the Social Democratic Party of Finland.
+After the Second World War, it competed with the far-left Finnish People's Democratic League, which was for a time the largest political movement on the islands.